Prashid-Dilshan/TechFix-Management-System--SOC-/README.md

-🔗 TechFix
+# 🔗 TechFix

+TechFix is an advanced online management platform designed to streamline the operations of a tech solutions company.
+It offers:
+- **📊 Specialized Dashboards** for administrators and suppliers, enabling efficient management of:
+  - 🛒 Products
+  - 📋 Orders
+  - 📦 Inventory
+  - 👥 Users
+  - 📈 Sales Reports

-Techni is an online management platform tailored to optimize the operations of a tech solutions company.
-It features specialized dashboards for administrators and suppliers, facilitating the efficient management of products, orders, inventory, users, and sales reports.
-Built with ASP.NET Web Forms, the system incorporates multiple service references to streamline data operations across its various modules.
+Built using **🔷 ASP.NET Web Forms**, TechFix leverages multiple service references to ensure smooth and efficient data operations across its various modules.

 ## 🌟 Features